handrews/OpenAPI-Specification/src/oas.md

 #### Security Requirement Object

-Lists the required security schemes to execute this operation.
+Lists the required security schemes to execute this operation, either by name or using a URI.
+Entries are assumed to be names, unless they cannot be resolved, in which case they are resolved as URIs (similar to the [Discriminator Object's](#discriminator-object) `mapping` field).

+Certain relative path URIs, such as `"foo"`, are likely to be resolved as names.
+To ensure that they are resolved as URIs, prefix them with `"./"`, e.g. `"./foo"`, which resolves to the same full URI as `"foo"`.
+It is possible to chose Components Object names that look like more complex URIs.
+Using such names will result in things that look like URIs being resolved as names, and is NOT RECOMMENDED.

-The name used for each property MUST correspond to a security scheme declared in the [Security Schemes](#security-scheme-object) under the [Components Object](#components-object).
+When listing by name, the name used for each property MUST correspond to a security scheme declared in the [Security Schemes](#security-scheme-object) under the [Components Object](#components-object).
+Implementations SHOULD use the entry document's Components Object to resolve these names.

 A Security Requirement Object MAY refer to multiple security schemes in which case all schemes MUST be satisfied for a request to be authorized.
 This enables support for scenarios where multiple query parameters or HTTP headers are required to convey security information.